amd/ZenDNN/docs/operator/matmul_operator.md

 Utility functions such as `testlog_info` and `testlog_error` are used for logging information and errors, respectively, in the operation flow.

-These examples demonstrate the versatility and composability of matrix multiplication operations, showcasing the use of different data types and post-processing operations in the computational graphs defined within the `ZenDNN*` library.
+These examples demonstrate the versatility and composability of matrix multiplication operations, showcasing the use of different data types and post-processing operations in the computational graphs defined within the `ZenDNN` library.

->ZenDNN* : ZenDNN is currently undergoing a strategic re-architecture and refactoring to enhance performance, maintainability, and scalability.